Brief

 with a rock-like relief is opened in September in a new shoping center

-"Lõunakeskus" (LK) in Tartu; the LK wall is administered by "Firn"
+"Lõunakeskus" (LK) in Tartu, the LK wall being for years administered by "Firn"

 2002